Updated on: 2/26/2019

-Emergency responders were prepared to spring into action when a man called 911 to report that his small plane had gone down near Seattle.
+Emergency responders were prepared to spring into action when a man called 911 to report that he was involved in a plane crash near Seattle.
 According to the man, three other people had been in his small cargo plane when it crashed in a field.

 But when officials tried to confirm his story, they found that there hadn’t been a plane crash at all.
 The caller was under the influence of Ambien, a common sleep aid, and he had been experiencing a vivid hallucination.
 Just half a pill was enough to produce a dreamlike state in which he was able to dial emergency services and speak to them, even though he was not fully awake and aware of his surroundings.